Dilworthjake/mtg-card-analyser/docs/stories.md

 ### User Story six

-As a player, I want to see a breakdown of the number of cards for each color and how much of each color's mana is required in the costs, so that I can ensure a balanced mana base.
+As a player, I want to see a breakdown of the number of cards for each colour and how much of each colour's mana is required in the costs, so that I can ensure a balanced mana base.

 ## User Story seven